limpkin/cdm324_fft/scripts/README.md

-## Python Scripts
+# Python Scripts
 Unfortunately these scripts are only compatible with Windows at the moment.
-However pull requests are welcome!
+Pull requests are however welcome!

 ## Requirements - Windows
 1) install c++ build tools from https://visualstudio.microsoft.com/visual-cpp-build-tools/, select :